KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 }
 ```

-For the short data type the average is also very close to the expected value.
+For the `short` data type the averages are also very close to the expected values.
 Unfortunately, with just 65,536 possible values in a range we still cannot apply the NIST tests with the Random Bitstream Tester.

 #### Results `int`